juju/docs/src/en/introducing-2.md

 This page will give you an overview of the significant changes that you really need to know about before you do anything else, followed by a short guide to upgrading your existing Juju client and deployments to the very latest version.
+You can also review the [complete release notes here](./temp-release-notes.md).

  - **Commands:** Probably the most immediate change you will come across is that practically every command has changed!
 Really!
 Significant work has been done to